How to be a Healthy Eater When you Hate Healthy Food

 But if you’ve been eating natural wholefoods for weeks or even months and still hate every single mouthful, you may be starting to lose hope.

 Don’t throw in the towel just yet, because believe it or not, it really is possible to turn healthy eating from a miserable experience to a pleasurable one.
 Here’s how:

-Stop eating foods you don’t like the taste of
+Stop eating healthy foods you don’t like

 It’s commonsense, but you’d be surprised at how many new healthy eaters do this.
 Just because everyone says quinoa and chia seeds are good for you doesn’t mean you should eat them if you can’t stand them.
 The key to turning healthy eating into a lifestyle is to find healthy foods you enjoy.